wackersCTF/UIUCTF-2021/jail/baby-python/readme.md

 I wasn't able to solve this challenge during the ctf, but found it pretty interesting.
 Apparently, there were a couple of ways to do this:

 ### Solution 1
-Apparently, the payload ```from code import interact as exit``` gives you a python terminal with which you can run:
+The payload ```from code import interact as exit``` gives you a python terminal with which you can run:
 ```
 import os
 os.system("cat /flag")